-BC U18 Championship shall be an open girls' and open boys' event.
-The format will be a triple knockout preliminary round and the playoff format will be based upon the total number of entries (see chart rule 8G of the 2023 Curl BC General Rules).
+BC U18 Championship The BC U18 Championships shall be an open girls' and open boys' event in Victoria from December 27-31, 2023.
+The preliminary round and playoff format will be determined by Curl BC based upon the total number of entries. (see chart under rule 8H of the 2023 Curl BC General Rules).
 Games will be 8 ends in length.